yeonghoey/nijk/presets/README.md

 - `<Extractor>` should be only of the subdirectory name in `../extractors`.
 - `<URL>` is a URL for downloading the source code of the project.

-Reading these information, [../scripts/compile_collection.py](../scripts/compile_collection.py) compiles a collection.
+Reading these lines, [../scripts/compile_collection.py](../scripts/compile_collection.py) compiles a collection.